Sambalogna/Portfolio/README.md

 }
 ```
-The right hand side of work needed some additional flexboxes as well as titles that stuck to the image links
+The right hand side of work needed some additional flexboxes as well as titles that stuck to the image links.

 ```CSS
 /* main project */